 There are some popular multiples well-known in the market that are normally used to determine whether a company’s stock or company is trading at a discount to its intrinsic value or premium.
 Those same multiples can be used in various calculators to determine the intrinsic value of the company’s stock or company as well.
 Let us look at some of the intrinsic value formulas now.

 Price to Earnings Ratio

-The ratio, often known as PE ratio of a company when compared with its peers tells us whether the company is undervalued or not.
+The ratio, often known as the PE ratio of a company when compared with its peers tells us whether the company is undervalued or not.
 The same can be used to calculate intrinsic value by taking a fair estimate of future earnings and current stock price.
 Consider the following companies: